SDRausty/buildAPKs/README.md

 See https://sdrausty.github.io/docsBuildAPKs/reallyEasilyBuildAndroidAPKsOnDevice for quick setup instructions or https://sdrausty.github.io/docsBuildAPKs for the website for this project.
 These documents are also located on the [`./docs`](./docs) subdirectory.
 ### Really Easily Build an Android APK on an Android Device (Smartphone and Tablet).

-<<<<<<< HEAD
-You can try building hundreds of exciting, amazing and beautiful APKs by running [shell scripts](https://www.google.com/search?q=shell+scripts) from this directory.
-It is simple.
-The minimal install size to start building your first app is about 6MB.
-Have fun and enjoy compiling, hacking, modifying and running these select APKs!

 Prefix these bash scripts by typing dot slash `./` on your Android smartphone or tablet in Termux, i.e. type `./b` at the prompt ($), press TAB TAB (x2).
 The prompt should magically add `uild`; Then add a capitol `A`, then a small `l`.
 Press TAB TAB (x2) again.
 This should build the following command on the command line `./buildAll.sh` for you.
 Press enter (return) in `~/buildAPKs/sources/`.
 Additional CLI information at [The Linux Documentation Project.](https://duckduckgo.com/?q=command+line+beginner+site%3Atldp.org)